DrJohnWagner/crewai-poetry-crew/research/Section-6.md

                 and the dark listens harder.
 ```

-There is no instruction for a three-part movement.
-Yet the poem spontaneously organizes itself into:
+There is no instruction for a three-part movement.Yet the poem spontaneously organizes itself into:

 1. statement
 2. hinge
 3. escalation

 This is the triad’s skeleton.